 iMeet by PGi – iMeet is an affordable video conference solution that retains the major key features we looked for in a system.
 Its most basic service includes up to five participants, screen sharing and recording, but the Plus and XL tiers expand on those features while remaining reasonably priced. https://www.pgi.com/imeet/

-Interactive Intelligence PureCloud Collaborate – PureCloud Collaborate is focused on unifying collaboration tools so your employees aren't using a number of different applications to connect with one another.
-PureCloud allows you to share and edit documents as well, through a built-in content management system. https://www.inin.com/unified-collaboration
+Interactive Intelligence PureCloud Collaborate – PureCloud Collaborate, now called PureCloud by Genesys, is focused on unifying collaboration tools so your employees aren't using a number of different applications to connect with one another.
+PureCloud allows you to share and edit documents as well, through a built-in content management system. https://www.genesys.com/inin

 *Join.me – Join.me is our best pick for multiple participants because of its ability to display 10 video streams at once and its relatively high volume of participant seats at a low cost.
 Join.me also won big points for its easy-to-use and aesthetically pleasing interface, as well as its audio and video quality.
 Read our review of join.me to learn more, or visit https://www.join.me/.